-NC Pre-K sites must provide breakfast or a morning snack and lunch during the regular school day that meets the "Meal Patterns for Children in Child Care Programs" from the USDA requirements.
+NC Pre-K sites must provide breakfast or a morning snack and lunch during the regular school day that meets the USDA requirements for Meal Patterns for Children in Child Care Programs.
 The partial/full cost of meals may be charged when families do not qualify for free/reduced price meals.
 This fee must be approved by the local NC Pre-K Committee.

-Child care requirements that were adopted by the NC Child Care Commission and become effective on December 1, 2012 require that only unflavored skim or low-fat milk be served to children two years old and older.
+Child care requirements that were adopted by the NC Child Care Commission and became effective on December 1, 2012 require that only unflavored skim or low-fat milk be served to children two years old and older.
 Chocolate milk is not allowed.
 In addition, staff must role model appropriate eating behaviors by consuming only food or beverages that meet the USDA requirements in the presence of children.
-Changes to the nutrition standards were adopted and can be found in the NC Child Care Rule NCAC 09 .0900 General Nutrition Standards.
+Changes to the nutrition standards can be found in the NC Child Care Rule NCAC 09 .0900 General Nutrition Standards.